hashkat/hashkat/docs/tutorial01.md

 As time increments, a random number **r<sub>1</sub>** is generated. which will determine which action, of all actions available at that point in time, is taken in the system.

+The **R** will change, reflecting new rates in the system (i.e. each new agent enters the systems with a set of their own rates).

 If 'use_random_time_increment' in 'INFILE.yaml' is enabled, another random number **r<sub>t</sub>** is generated, and time will move forward by:

 <center>